Alec Baldwin ‘discharged’ gun that killed one and injured another on Rust movie set

 Authorities have confirmed that actor Alec Baldwin “discharged” the prop gun that killed one and injured another on a movie set in New Mexico.

-The 68-year-old actor was filming a forthcoming Western called Rust at Bonanza Creek Ranch when the tragedy occurred.
+The actor was filming a forthcoming Western called Rust at Bonanza Creek Ranch when the tragedy occurred.

-The Santa Fe Sheriff’s Department issued a statement on Thursday night, following the incident that led to the death of the film’s director of photography, Halyna Hutchins.
+The Santa Fe Sheriff’s Department issued a statement on Thursday night following the incident that led to the death of Halyna Hutchins, the film’s director of photography.

-According to the statement, accessed by Deadline, “Ms Hutchins was transported, via helicopter, to University of New Mexico Hospital where she was pronounced dead by medical personnel.”
+According to the statement accessed by Deadline, “Ms Hutchins was transported, via helicopter, to University of New Mexico Hospital where she was pronounced dead by medical personnel.”

 She was 42.